 |Further Reading||Fyodor Dostoevsky: The 3 Reasons Dostoevsky Is Famous Today|

-Of all the eastern writers, none are greater and more influential than Fyodor Dostoevsky for his stance on totalitarianism and the social contract.
+Of all the Eastern 19th-century writers, none are greater and more influential than Fyodor Dostoevsky for his stance on totalitarianism and the social contract.

 This had a profound impact upon his subsequent philosophy and writing.
 Dostoevsky is remembered today for his highly unique view on how government and society should be run.